Class 3

 Mrs Livesey

 After teaching in the classroom for a couple of years, I got the urge to gain another qualification.
 I have always had a love of the outdoors and can see the benefits it has on children’s motivation, mental health and ability to socialise by team building.
 It was this interest that led me to train as a Level 3 Forest School practitioner.
 Once I qualified, I was given a huge opportunity to introduce a Forest School to our school.
 This has brought me so much pleasure over the years.
 Netherton Infant and Nursery School has a special place in my heart and has given me so many opportunities.
 I have never felt more at home at work than I have here.
+This last year, I have once again been studying - this time for my National Professional Qualification for Leading Literacy (NPQLL).

 I hope your children love the experience of Year 1 as much as I love teaching it.
 It really is a fantastic year!

-Mrs Vousden
+Mrs Boothroyd

 Our Big Six - books we return to over and over again